 We plan to seek collaboration arrangements with pharmaceutical or biotechnology companies for the development or commercialization of our current and future product candidates outside of the United States.
 We will face, to the extent that we decide to enter into collaboration agreements, significant competition in seeking appropriate collaborators.
 Moreover, collaboration arrangements are complex and time consuming to negotiate, document and implement.
 We may not be successful in our efforts to establish and implement collaborations or other alternative arrangements should we choose to enter into such arrangements, and the terms of the arrangements may not be favorable to us.
 If and when we collaborate with a third party for development and commercialization of a product candidate, we can expect to relinquish some or all of the control over the future success of that product candidate to the third party.
 The success of our collaboration arrangements will depend heavily on the efforts and activities of our collaborators.
-Collaborators have programs that are competitive with our product candidates, they may decide to focus time and resources on development of those programs rather than our product candidates.
+Collaborators generally have significant discretion in determining the efforts and resources that they will apply to these collaborations.
+To the extent such collaborators have programs that are competitive with our product candidates, they may decide to focus time and resources on development of those programs rather than our product candidates.